Codehunterxs/Cc-Scrapper/README.md

 Use screen for 24/7 run

 Run Code And Login Account Then It Will Ask For Desitination ..
 Adding Headers Footers ...
-And This file Provided For Learning Purpose use At Own Risk . we are not responsible for any harm caused by this tool.
+And This file Provided For Learning Purpose use At Own Risk . we are not responsible for any activity caused by this tool.

 Must Keep The @unsack @bwmethood.txt File in same directory ..